sunlightlabs/sunlight-rfid-doorman/README.md

 sunlight-rfid-doorman
 =====================

 This code secures Sunlight's office door with an RFID system built out of an Arduino, Raspberry Pi and a 13.56 GHz RFID reader component.
+The reader is connected to the Arduino, which is connected over USB to the Pi, which is connected to your network, which is connected to a secured device that can open the door in response to network commands issued by the Pi.
+That's the plan, anyway.

 Installation
 ------------